 - Poster hoardings around construction sites.

-Trees within Conservation Areas are protected.
-This protection applies to the pruning or felling of any tree with a trunk over 75mm in diameter measured 1.5m above ground level, regardless of species.
+This protection applies to the pruning or felling of any tree with a trunk of over 75 mm in diameter measured 1.5 metres above ground level, regardless of species.
 If you intend to carry out work to a tree within a Conservation Area you must give 6 weeks written notice.
-For more advice, visit Trees and Hedges.